meigrafd/BAR/Scavengers_Mod/Readme.md

 "Base Builder" boosts metalmake=25, energymake=5000, storage=10000 and workertime=5 for the first 60 seconds, after which it evolves back to its normal values.

 `Evolve Eco`:\
 Note that this is only intended for difficulty Epic and cheats without upgrade costs...
-You get more time for building Defence.
+To have more time for building Defence.\
+Evolution-Timer starts after each build, but is disabled if enemies are within range (in-combat state).
+Building also needs repair after evolved.
-- Wind Turbin after 60sec to Solar.
+- Wind Turbine after 60sec to Solar Collector.
-- Solar after 120sec to Advanced Solar.
+- Solar Collector after 120sec to Advanced Solar Collector.
-- Advanced Solar after 120sec to Fusion Reactor.
+- Advanced Solar Collector after 240sec to Fusion Reactor.
-- Fusion Rector after 340sec to Advanced Reactor.
+- Fusion Reactor after 340sec to Advanced Fusion Reactor.
+- Ignoring Tier 2 Wind Turbine.